 According to the Air Force, stratospheric balloons have many advantages:

 The balloons can be followed continuously with the help of the GPS (Global Positioning System).

-The Sagebrush Technology corporation, based near the Kirtland facility, is the firm responsible for building the support structure and orientation system for the laser cannon used in the HABE programme (see fig. 7-b).
+The Sagebrush Technology corporation (now RIEtech), based near the Kirtland facility, is the firm responsible for building the support structure and orientation system for the laser cannon used in the HABE programme (see fig. 7-b).
 A gyroscopic system allows considerable stability in the focusing of the impact point on the target in spite of the movements of the balloon, whose speed can reach up to 70 metres per second parallel to the equator (remembering that the missile being aimed at is itself moving).
 The electronic system on board has to ensure a constant correcting of the angle of firing during the latter, the firing itself only needing barely a second before the laser succeeds in piercing the nose cone of the missile.
 The directional precision of the laser is within 10 micro radians, which is altogether remarkable.

 This piece of equipment weighs around 4 tons and can function between +40°C (104°F) and -50°C (-58°F).
 At the end of a mission the device is recovered by severing the cable connecting it to the balloon and deploying its parachute.
 It can withstand a shock of 10g (1g = 9.81 m/s2) when landing on the ground or in the sea.